What You Need To Start Trading BTCUSD

 - What is the Best Time to Trade Bitcoin Crypto

-- Types of Bitcoin Traders - Scalpers, Day Traders and Swing Traders
+- Categorization of Bitcoin Traders: Scalpers, Day Traders, and Swing Traders Defined

 - Characteristics of the 3 Major Market Sessions